zerotier/libzt/docs/technical.md

 *Note: It is not necessary for you to understand anything in this document, this is merely for those curious about the inner workings of the intercept, tap service, stack driver, and network stack.*

+In this document we will walk you through what happens when your ZeroTier-enabled app does things like accepting a connection, receiving data, etc. But before we get into specific cases it's worth understanding the three major components which work together to produce this magic:

+ - Intercept Library: Mates to your app and allows us to re-implement classic network calls such as `socket()`, `bind()`, etc
+ - Tap Service / Stack Driver: Mediates communication between the Intercept Library and the Network Stack.
+ - Network Stack: Handles incoming ethernet frames and generates outgoing frames.

+So now that we've clarified what these components do, here's the general idea:

+You make a network call, the intercept routes that to our tap service which uses the user-space network stack to generate ethernet frames which is then sent out onto your ZeroTier virtual network.

+***

 ## Creating a socket

 Your app requests a socket: